ingorichtsmeier/two-datasources-camunda-spring-boot/README.md

 # Spring Boot Process Engine and Business Data

-This example project shows how to configure an Spring boot application using to two separated data sources.
+This example project shows how to configure a Spring boot application using two separated data sources.
 One data source serves the business data, the second one serves the process engine tables.